Perfectionism gave us many wonderful things:

 If you want a complete catalogue of questions to test all of your stories, you can download it for free here – realism is just one out of 44 questions:

 Three Sneaky Tricks to Make Any Story More Real

-Life is never black or white, and fiction shouldn’t be either (unless you are making a concept out of it, see superhero movies or Sin City, for example).
+Life is never black or white, and fiction shouldn’t be either (unless you are making a concept out of it, see superhero movies, for example).
 Whenever there is something bad, there is at least a little bit of good to it.

 A truck ran over your legs and you had to have them both amputated?
 Congratulations, now you will spare yourself the regular hassle of buying new shoes!
 Or maybe, just maybe, you will learn to appreciate life itself a little bit more…